gswallow/whatsinstalled/README.md

 Storing app versions in a memory-backed key/value store speeds up reads.
 Whichsapp sets a low TTL on each key that it advertises, meaning a server that has stopped reporting its apps' versions becomes immediately obvious in the web UI.
-Data is either very fresh, or missing.
+Data is either very fresh, or missing (which is actually desired).
 Finally, because there's a key/value store between monitored servers and the web UI, we don't need to worry about using SSH keys to allow remote logins to grab software versions in real time.

 ## Components